Bratwurst: Other varieties

+Banat Swabians, Danube Swabians living in the Banat, brought both fresh and smoked Banater Bratwurst with them when they immigrated to Germany.
+Influenced by the Banat region's cuisine, it is made with hot and sweet paprika.

 Switzerland

 In 1438, bratwurst started to become popular in eastern Switzerland, especially in St. Gallen.
 "St. Galler Bratwurst", traditionally made from veal, has been famous since then.
 St. Galler bratwurst with a round bread is sold on the street, and also served in restaurants with rösti.

 United States

 Bratwurst, often shortened to "brat" in American English, is a common type of sausage in the United States, especially in the Upper Midwestern region, which is home to many people of German-American ethnicity.
 Wisconsin, where the largest ancestry group is German, is known for its bratwursts.
-Brats are also popular in other Upper Midwestern states such as Michigan, Minnesota, Missouri, Ohio, Indiana and Iowa, as well as cities with large populations like New York, Chicago, and Philadelphia.
+Brats are also popular in other Midwestern states such as Michigan, Minnesota, Missouri, Ohio, Indiana, and Iowa, as well as cities with large populations like New York, Chicago, and Philadelphia.
 Originally brought to North America by German immigrants, it is a common sight at summer cookouts, along with hot dogs.
 Many grocery stores and butcher shops sell varieties with popular additions such as cheddar cheese and jalapeño peppers.
 Wisconsin is the home of the "beer brat", where the brats are simmered in beer (generally a mixture of a pilsner style beer with butter and onions) before or after grilling over charcoal.

 Bratwurst was popularized in Sheboygan County, Wisconsin, in the 1920s.
 In general, each local butcher shop would take orders and hand make bratwurst fresh to be picked up on a particular day.
 The fat content of the sausages was substantial, making daily pick up necessary to avoid spoilage; some of the fat is lost on cooking over charcoal.

 Bratwurst has also become popular as a mainstay of sports stadiums, especially baseball parks, after Bill Sperling introduced bratwurst to Major League Baseball in Milwaukee County Stadium in 1954, when the Boston Braves moved to Milwaukee.
 The brats, which sold for 35 cents, were grilled and placed into a container of a special tomato sauce with green pepper and onions before being served.
 The bratwursts were so popular, Sperling said, that Duke Snider of the Brooklyn Dodgers took a case back to New York City.
 American Family Field in Milwaukee sells more bratwurst than hot dogs.
 Current American Family Field foodservice provider Delaware North (through their Sportservice subsidiary) markets Secret Stadium Sauce at retail as a complement to bratwurst.

-Every year, during the Memorial Day weekend, the city of Madison, Wisconsin, hosts the Brat Fest, which is billed as the "world's largest bratwurst festival".
+Every year, during the Memorial Day weekend, the city of Madison, Wisconsin, hosts Brat Fest, which is billed as the "world's largest bratwurst festival".

 The town of Bucyrus, Ohio, (which calls itself the "Bratwurst Capital of America") has held the three-day Bucyrus Bratwurst Festival annually since 1967.